-It is recommended that the Joint Commissioners NOTE the unconfirmed Minutes of the Seniors Interest Advisory Committee held on Wednesday, 18 August 2004 forming Attachment 1 to this Report.
+It is recommended that the Joint Commissioners NOTE the unconfirmed Minutes of the Seniors Interest Advisory Committee held on Wednesday, 18 August 2004 forming Attachment 1 to Report CJ220-09/04.

 Subsequent to the visioning session at the last Seniors Interests Advisory Committee meeting, all members agreed to research, consult with seniors and then present on a variety of strategic topics at future committee meetings.
 These topics include: